Predicting Subway Passenger Flows under Incident Situation with Causality

-Where $c$ is a constant. \end{theorem} It can be founded that the distance is bound by two terms, the first term is $\left(1-p\right)\left|\beta\right|^2$, which means the larger the $p$ is, the smaller the loss will be.
-This law is very intuitive because that if more samples in the dataset are actually affected by incidents, the fitting results will be better.
+It can be found that the distance is bound by two terms, the first term is $\left(1-p\right)\left|\beta\right|^2$, which means the larger the $p$ is, the smaller the loss will be.
+This law is consistent with normal intuition because if more samples in the dataset are actually affected by incidents, the fitting results will be better.
 The last term $\frac{p\sigma_2^2+\sigma_1^2}{n}$ is related to sample size $n$, which means that the more samples are in the dataset, the better the fitting result will be.
 This law is also intuitive.
 In summary, the theorem means that we need to consider both the sample quantity ($n$) and the sample quality ($p$) when selecting which sample should be used to fit the prediction model.
 As a result, if we just use all OD records after incidents, then the sample quantity $n$ could be large but sample quality $p$ might be small.
 Therefore, if we can propose a method to judge which causal effect is more likely to be true effect and which is more likely to be randomness, then we can select these true effects and control the sample quality $p$ to be larger and obtain a better fitting result.

 Even though we provide only a theoretical analysis of the effect of sample selection on linear models, our experiments indicate that this principle also applies to complex machine learning models.